tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 This can help in retrieving the migration status right in the Workflow run.

-> ⚠️ Heads-up: this can be expensive in GitHub Actions minutes: use it with caution or optimize with shorter polling and early exits.
+> ⚠️ Heads-up: this can be expensive in Github Actions minutes: use it with caution or optimize with shorter polling and early exits.

 #### Good Practice

 - Migrations should be applied by the `migration_user` created earlier.
-- Use GitHub Actions triggers on `main` or `release` branches.
+- Use Github Actions triggers on `main` or `release` branches.
 - Add a **manual rollback** mechanism using `workflow_dispatch` to enable safe rollbacks without reverting code.

 ### Keeping it lean: reducing the bill